The following article is a cleaned up comment I made on a post by Elif Shafak.

 The painter in a cold studio, the poet with a drawer full of unsent words, the composer who hears what no one else can yet recognize - all of them are speaking forward in time.
 Their listeners may have not even be born yet.
 The work travels ahead like a sealed letter, waiting for the hands that can finally open it.

-In that sense, the artist’s audience is not missing, only delayed.
+In that sense, the artist’s audience is not missing, only still at a distance.

 And the silence around the work is not rejection, but incubation.